 Forward-looking statements often use words such as "expects", "may", "will", "could", "should", "intends", "plans", "predicts", "envisages" or "anticipates" or other words of similar meaning.
 They include, without limitation, any and all projections relating to the results of operations and financial conditions of British Airways plc and its subsidiary undertakings from time to time (the 'Group'), as well as plans and objectives for future operations, expected future revenues, financing plans, expected expenditure, acquisitions and divestments relating to the Group and discussions of the Group's business plans.
-All forward-looking statements in this announcement are based upon information known to the Group on the date of this announcement.
-Other than in accordance with its legal or regulatory obligations, the Group does not undertake to update or revise any forward-looking statement to reflect any changes in events, conditions or circumstances on which any such statement is based.
+All forward-looking statements in this announcement are based upon information known to the Group on the date of this announcement and speak as of the date of this announcement.
+Other than in accordance with its legal or regulatory obligations, the Group does not undertake to update or revise any forward-looking statement to reflect any changes in events, conditions or circumstances on which any such statement is based